Smart Labs Now Logo

 A white van with the Smart Labs Now logo speeds down the highway.

 HBsAg testing is an essential tool for early detection and management of hepatitis B. Early diagnosis allows for timely interventions that can prevent serious complications like cirrhosis and liver cancer.
-By understanding the significance of HBsAg testing and following healthcare guidelines, individuals can protect themselves and their communities from the spread of HBV.
+Understanding HBsAg testing and healthcare guidelines helps individuals protect themselves and their communities from HBV spread.

 Portland Residents & Visitors 🤓: